 This winding road through the Hollywood Hills is the way from the TV or music studio to the countless celebrity home nestled throughout the Hills and beyond, so odds aren’t bad you might see a few.
 Couldn’t care less about celeb spotting?
 This road climbs up, up and further up to offer some of the most spectacular and well-known views of Los Angeles.

 Located just a 15 minute drive up Mulholland Drive from Highway 101, Runyon Canyon is a key vista of L.A. and the San Fernando Valley.
-Park, slap on your running shoes and jog up and down the well-paved path which leads from the Hollywood Hills above to Sunset Blvd in Hollywood below.
+Park the car, slap on your sneakers and jog up and down the well-paved path which leads from the Hollywood Hills above to Sunset Blvd in Hollywood below.
 These two locations being havens for celebrities and their hangers-on, you’re bound to see more muscles, plastic, collagen and recipients of Botox than on any run at home, but the workout is intense and there is no need for any ‘South Beach Diet’ after a run through Runyon Canyon.
 If you like being active, this is a must-do in LA on a shoestring.